dylanrenwick/skidsdev/README.md

-# SkidsDev
+# Mayube

-This repo houses the source code for my [personal portfolio website](https://skidsdev.xyz).
+This repo houses the source code for my [personal portfolio website](https://mayube.com).

 It's built with Gargantua, which is a fork of the php-login project "HUGE".
 HUGE is a lightweight MVC framework created by Panique, and Gargantua is a personal continuation of the project, updating it and bringing it to PHP 8